TITLE 1, Part A

 Knowing that parental involvement is crucial for a child's success, Title IA asks that each child have a parent-student-school pact.
 This is taken care of through our learning plan that each student gets at our elementary.
 OSPI guide for parental involvement can be found at the first OSPI link above.
 La Conner School District's policy on parental involvement can be found in policy 4129, and specifically for Title I in policy 4130.

 If you have a complaint with Title IA or any of our programs, our hope is that you call us first.
 (District office can be reached at (360)466-3171.)
-However, if you feel the need to file a formal complaint you can follow the complaint guidelines on the OSPI website.
-There are also guidelines there to file a complaint against OSPI.
+However, if you feel the need to file a formal complaint, you can follow the complaint guidelines on the OSPI website.
+There are also guidelines there for filing a complaint against OSPI.

 If you'd like to see interviews with some of our Special Services staff, including LAP and TItle IA, you can watch a video of a Town Hall meeting held on Dec 15, 2021.
 Click here to watch.
 Passcode is X=$0azLf.
 Information about parent rights and complaint procedures is near the end.